galadhanalytics/galadhanalytics/README.md

 - 🤖 Data analytics and machine learning solutions
 - 🏛️ Public sector analytics and capacity building

-Based in Estonia, we serve international, public, and private organizations across Eurasia through evidence-based decision making and analytical excellence.
+Registered in Estonia, we serve international, public, and private organizations across Eurasia through evidence-based decision making and analytical excellence.

 ## Our Open Source Projects